decause/weddings/decausemeg-2021/README.md

 <h2>EXPLANATION OF THE RINGS</h2>
 <p>
-The wedding ring is a circle, the symbol of unity.
-A circle has no beginning.
+The wedding ring is a Circle, the symbol of Unity.
+A Circle has no beginning.
-A circle has no end.
-These rings symbolize the joining of two lives in an unbroken circle, in which love knows no end.
+A Circle has no end.
+These rings symbolize the joining of two lives in an unbroken Circle, in which Love knows no End.
 </p>

 <p>
-Those of you who are already joined in Marriage or partnership may want to silently renew and reaffirm <b>YOUR OWN VOWS</b> today, by taking the hand of your partner during the ceremony.
+Those of you already joined in Marriage or partnership may want to silently renew and reaffirm <b>YOUR OWN VOWS</b> today, by taking the hand of your partner during the ceremony.
 Others in relationships, kinships, or friendships may too want to join hands, and reflect upon your own bonds--with eachother, and with the bride and groom--for marriage is first built upon friendship.
 </p>

 <h2>THE EXCHANGE OF VOWS</h2>